Rate Limiting

 Window Size Selection

-- Medium Windows (1 hour): For daily limits
+- Medium Windows (1 hour): sustained load protection

 Limit Configuration